Back Exercises for Better Posture

 STAND UP FOR SELF-CARE

-In February, Higher Health is focusing all the Valentine’s love into the most important act of kindness: self-care.
+There is always time for a healthy dose of self-care.
 Self-care means treating your mind, body and spirit with intentional compassion.

 Often, treating yourself can mean a relaxing massage, a warm bath or even a simple goal to stay hydrated.
 While these typical techniques are absolutely encouraged, we want to step outside the box with our next self-love lesson: improving your posture.

 THE BENEFITS OF STANDING TALL

 Good posture is all about balance.
 When we have good posture, the muscles surrounding the spine are balanced and supporting the body equally, creating a neutral spine.
 Unfortunately, our days are full of activities to throw our spines out of that sweet spot.
 The journey to better posture involves relieving the areas of our back that are over-worked and strengthening their counterparts to achieve balance.